 On Snow Feel: It’s pretty locked in here and a big step up from the Supermodel.

 Groomers & Speed: Other than powder that is what this board is made for Maching down groomers at high speeds or making nipple scratching euro carve turns.
 The board is light and responsive with good edge hold that allows for you to ride in most situations.
 It’s fun to have a slightly tapered board on groomers because it really is a fun way to turn.
-We would of had more fun on a 164 instead of a 160 which is better suited to our weight and riding style but it did pretty well with.
+We would have had more fun on a 164 instead of a 160 which is better suited to our weight and riding style but it did pretty well with.
 It would be nice to see similar sizing to the Supermodel that has something bigger than a 164.
 This doesn’t have the blinding fast base of the Salomon Burner but it is equally damp.
 You can have a lot of fun bombing hills on this board and it will never give you any problems.

 Powder: The slightly tapered shape, narrow waist, and decent size make this board very fun and slashable in trees.
 It’s weird how a tapered stiff board like this becomes soo much more responsive in powder than it is on the groomers.
 Even though it is slashable it will give you a very comfortable feeling if you want to straight line a 1,000-foot peak.
 Not that we did that but on our smaller straight lines it was incredibly stable.